 There’s a lot of stunning street art in NoDa, and it’s always fun on a nice day to grab a cup of coffee (we love Smelly Cat) and wander around to see art like the Bloom mural.
-Check out a full map of NoDa public art here, or our list of Charlotte’s best murals below.
+Plus, you can check out a full map of NoDa public art here, or our list of Charlotte’s best murals below.

 Catch a Show

 The Evening Muse and Neighborhood Theatre are both frequently serving up a diverse mix of local, regional, and national acts.
 Likewise, The Muse is a bit more intimate and Neighborhood Theatre can accommodate 1000 guests.